La Cucaracha: Revolutionary lyrics

-The Mexican Revolution, from 1910 to about 1920, was a period of great political upheaval during which the majority of the stanzas known today were written.
-Political symbolism was a common theme in these verses, and explicit and implicit references were made to events of the war, major political figures, and the effects of the war on the civilians in general.
+The Mexican Revolution was a period of great political upheaval, during which the majority of the stanzas known today were written.
+Political symbolism was a common theme in those verses, and explicit and implicit references were made to events of the conflict, major political figures, and the effects of the war on the civilians in general.
 Today, few pre-Revolution verses are known, and the most commonly quoted portion of the song are the two Villist anti-Huerta stanzas:

-This version, popular among Villist soldiers, contains hidden political meanings, as is common for revolutionary songs.
-In this version, the cockroach represents President Victoriano Huerta, a notorious drunk who was considered a villain and traitor due to his part in the death of revolutionary President Francisco Madero.
+That version, popular among Villist soldiers, contains hidden political meanings, as is common for revolutionary songs.
+The cockroach represents President Victoriano Huerta, a notorious drunk who was considered a villain and traitor due to his part in the death of revolutionary President Francisco Madero.

-Due to the multi-factional nature of the Mexican Revolution, competing versions were also common at the time, including the Huertist, anti-Carranza stanza:
+Due to the multi-factional nature of the Mexican Revolution, competing versions were also common, including the Huertist, anti-Carranza stanza:

-An example of two Zapatist stanzas:
+An example of two Zapatist stanzas is:

-Among Mexican civilians at the time, "La Cucaracha" was also a popular tune, and there are numerous examples of non-aligned political verses.
-Many such verses were general complaints about the hardships created by the war, and these were often written by pro-Zapatistas.
-Other non-aligned verses contained references to multiple factions in a non-judgmental manner:
+"La Cucaracha" was a popular tune among Mexican civilians at the time, and there are numerous examples of non-aligned political verses.
+Many were general complaints about the hardships created by the war, and were often written by pro-Zapatistas.
+Other non-aligned verses contained references to various factions, in a non-judgmental manner:

 La Cucaracha as a woman

-Soldiering has been a life experience for women in Mexico since pre-Columbian times.
-Among the nicknames for women warriors and camp followers were Soldaderas, Adelitas, Juanas, and Cucarachas.
+Soldiering has been a profession for women in Mexico since pre-Columbian times.
+Among the nicknames for women warriors, and camp followers, were Soldaderas, Adelitas, Juanas, and Cucarachas.